mccdgm/courses/README.md

 If the course has **not run before**, the class `new` should be added to the parent `<div class="card">`.
 The course can also be added to the featured/new section.

 Courses should be organized by course code in ascending order.
 Separate courses by their course code prefix, such as DGM or WEB.
-Each course prefix group should contain a `<div class="card-set my-4">`, with individual course cards inside it.
+Each course prefix group should contain a `<div class="card-set">`, with individual course cards inside it.

 #### Sample Course Card